Skip to main content

 Safety vs Affordability in Florida (Where Buyers Get It Wrong)

 Most buyers assume cheapest = safest long term.
-In Florida, that mistake quietly costs people $30,000–$80,000 over a few years-even when crime rates look “fine” on paper.
+In Florida, hat mistake can quietly increase ownership costs over several years.-even when crime rates look “fine” on paper.

 Here’s what actually happens